DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatingAScene.md

     "com.unity.cinemachine": "2.2.8",
 ```

+Next you need to insert the Digital Painting code.

 FIXME: When we have made releases of the other assets we use install those via the package manager.
 For now see the 'From Source' section below.

-Next you need to insert the Digital Paintin code.
-You can either work from the source or from a released package:

 ### From Source